apwbs/MARTSIA-Algorand/README.md

 ### Key requests

 To obtain a key from the authorities there are two ways.
-The first one is to send a request using an SLL client-server connection, the second option is to send a key request on chain and get an IPFS link on chain to open.
+The first one (the one in the main) is to send a request using an SLL client-server connection, the second option is to send a key request on chain and get an IPFS link on chain to open.
 To send a request via SSL, open the 'client.py' file, specify the constants like 'reader_address', 'gid' etc. and then run `python3 server_authority*.py`.
 Then, run python3 client.py to firstly start the handshake function and then to ask for a key.
 Send these two messages in different moments just commenting the action that you do not want to perform.

-To use the second way to ask for a key, you need to run the 'send_key_request()' function specifying the authority_address you want to invoke.
+To use the second way (the one in the 'key_on_block' branch) to ask for a key, you need to run the 'send_key_request()' function specifying the authority_address you want to invoke.
 Then, run `python3 server_monitor_auth*.py` to let the authorities monitor the blockchain and react to a key request.
 The authority is going to read the key request, generate a key and store it on chain.
 The user, in order to get the key, has to run `python3 server_monitor_reader.py` script specifying the